IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

    ```
    where deploy-target is `<region>.icr.io/<my_namespace>/<image_name>:<tag>` as explained [here](https://cloud.ibm.com/docs/Registry).

-   If you want to use **DockerHub** to store images then you should have your DockerHub account.
-Create new [DockerHub account](https://hub.docker.com/) if you do not have already and then execute the following steps:
+   If you want to use **Docker Hub** to store images then you should have your Docker Hub account.
+Create new [Docker Hub account](https://hub.docker.com/) if you do not have already and then execute the following steps:

    ```
       $ export DOCKER_HUB_USER=<your-dockerhub-username>